GENESIS 1:1—2:4a. THE CREATION STORY

 Day 2: Dome (1:6-8)Day 5: Fish/birds (1:20-23)

 Day 3: Earth/seas/vegetation (1:9-13) Day 6: Animals/people (1:24-31)

 Days 1 & 4: The correspondence between Light and Lights is obvious, if somewhat confusing.
 We are familiar with the Lights of Day 4 providing illumination, so we are left to wonder how God provided Light on Day 1.
 However, if God could create the sun and moon on Day 4, he could surely provide illumination by other means on Days 1-3.

-Days 2 & 5: On Day 2, God created the dome to separate “the waters which were under the expanse from the waters which were above the expanse”.
+Days 2 & 5: On Day 2, God created the dome to separate “the waters that were under the dome from the waters that were above the dome.”
 This created the habitat for the creatures of the seas and sky that God would create on Day 5.

 Days 3 & 6: On Day 3, God gathered the water together to allow dry land to appear—separated the Earth from the Seas.
 This created the habitat for the land animals and people that God would create on Day 6.
 Also, on Day 3, God created vegetation, and on Day 6, he authorizes the use of vegetation to feed people and animals.
 It won’t be until Genesis 9:3 that God authorizes humans to use animals for food.

 There were, then, eight creative acts in the six days of creation.
 Days 3 and 6 each have two creative acts, the Earth/Sea separation and vegetation for Day 3 and land animals and people for Day 6.